-Fig. 14.
+Fig. 12.
 The architecture of the sensor fusion module.

-To improve the localization results, the measurements on the position of the intruder coming from the static vision agent and the static acoustic agents are fused using the technique described by Menegatti et al..
+To improve the localization results, the measurements on the position of the intruder coming from the static vision agent and the static acoustic agents are fused using the technique described in 14.
 This technique was developed to fuse position data coming from heterogeneous sensors.
-The only assumption on the measurements is that each measurement could be described as a Gaussian probability distribution and that each measurement is labeled with a time stamp indicating the time at which they were acquired.
-This system uses a modified Kalman filter to fuse the measurements coming from different sensors and the information on the position of the tracked objects where stored in tracks.
-The peculiarity of this system is that it can accept measurements coming from heterogeneous sources with different errors associated to every estimation, and that the measurements can arrive in the wrong time order, since they can be reordered thanks to the time-stamp associated to every measure.
-The architecture of the module performing the data fusion is sketched in Fig. 14.
+The only assumption on the measurements were that they could be described as a Gaussian probability distribution and that they are labelled with a time stamp indicating the time in which they were acquired.
+This system used a modified Kalman filter to fuse the measurement coming from different sensors and the information on the position of the tracked objects where stored in tracks.
+The peculiarity of this system is that it can accept measurements coming from heterogeneous sources with different errors associated to every estimation and that the measurements can arrive also in the wrong time order and they will be reordered thanks to the time-stamp associated to every measure.
+In Fig. 12 is sketched the architecture of the module performing the data fusion.